aosabook/500lines/cluster/CHAPTER.rst

 Lamport's paper has a great deal more detail than we will get into here, and is a fun read.
 The references at the end of the chapter describe some extensions of the algorithm that we have adapted in this implementation.

-The simplest form of Paxos provides a way for a set of servers to agree on one fact, for all time.
+The simplest form of Paxos provides a way for a set of servers to agree on one value, for all time.
 MultiPaxos builds on this foundation by agreeing on a numbered sequence of facts, one at a time.
 To implement a distributed state machine, we use MultiPaxos to agree on each state-machine input, and execute them in sequence.

 Simple Paxos
 ------------

-So let's start with "Simple Paxos".
+So let's start with "Simple Paxos", also known as the Synod protocol.
-For sake of illustration, we'll agree on today's lottery number.
+For sake of illustration, we'll use it to agree on today's lottery number.
 While there may be another lottery drawing next week, *today's* lottery number, once decided, will never change.

-A round of Paxos begins with one member of the cluster (called the proposer) deciding to propose a value, let's say 7-3-22.
+The protocol operates in a series of ballots, each led by a single member of the cluster, called the proposer.
+Each ballot has a unique ballot number based on an integer and the proposer's identity.
+The proposer's goal is to get a majority of cluster members to accept its value, but only if another value has not already been decided.

-The proposer selects a "ballot number" *N* greater than any other it has ever sent, and sends a ``PREPARE`` message with a ballot number to the acceptors (all of the other nodes).
-The proposer then waits to hear from a majority of the acceptors.
+A ballot begins with the proposer sending a ``Prepare`` message with the ballot number *N* to the acceptors and waiting to hear from a majority.

-The ``PREPARE`` message contains a ballot number, and the protocol requires this to be unique across the cluster and strictly increasing.
-This is easier than it sounds: make each ballot number a combination of an increasing integer and a unique ID for the cluster member, such as its IP address.

-On receiving to a ``PREPARE`` with a ballot number *N*, each acceptor promises to ignore all proposals with a ballot number less than *N*.
+The ``Prepare`` message is a request for the accepted value (if any) with the highest ballot number less than *N*.
-It replies with a ``PROMISE`` message including a highest ballot number it has promised and an already-accepted value *V*.
+Acceptors respond with a ``Promise`` containing any value they have already accepted, and promising not to accept any ballot numbered less than *N* in the future.
-If the acceptor has already made a promise for a larger ballot number, it includes that number in the ``PROMISE``, indicating that the proposer has been pre-empted.
+If the acceptor has already made a promise for a larger ballot number, it includes that number in the ``Promise``, indicating that the proposer has been pre-empted.

-When the proposer has heard back from a majority of the acceptors, it sends an ``ACCEPT`` message, including the ballot number and value to all acceptors.
+When the proposer has heard back from a majority of the acceptors, it sends an ``Accept`` message, including the ballot number and value to all acceptors.
 If the proposer did not receive any existing value from any acceptor, then it sends its own desired value.
-Otherwise, it sends the value with the highest ballot number.
+Otherwise, it sends the value from the highest-numbered ballot.
-Unless it would violate a promise, each acceptor records the value from the ``ACCEPT`` message as accepted.
+Unless it would violate a promise, each acceptor records the value from the ``Accept`` message as accepted and replies with an ``Accepted`` message.
+The ballot is complete and the value decided when the proposer has heard its ballot number from a majority of acceptors.

-In this example, no other value has been accepted, so the acceptors all send back a ``PROMISE`` with no value, and the proposer sends an ``ACCEPT`` containing 7-3-22.
+Returning to the example, initially no other value has been accepted, so the acceptors all send back a ``Promise`` with no value, and the proposer sends an ``Accept`` containing its value, 7-3-22.

-Each acceptor replies with an ``ACCEPTED`` message containing the accepted ballot number.
-The round is complete and the value decided when the proposer has heard its ballot number from a majority of acceptors.

-The overall effect is two round-trips: one to secure a promise and one to get agreement on the value.

-If another server proposes a different value, say 11-13-15, with lower ballot number, then the acceptors will ignore the ``PREPARE`` messages.
+If another proposer later initiates lower-numbered ballot, the acceptors will not accept it.
-If that server uses a higher ballot number than has already been promised, then the acceptors will reply with the already-agreed value, 7-3-22.
+If that ballot has a larger ballot number, then the ``Promise`` from the acceptors will contain 7-3-22, and the proposer will send that value in the ``Accept`` message.
-The server will use that value in the second phase, agreeing again on the same value.
+The new ballot will be accepted, but in favor of the same value as the first ballot.

+In fact, the protocol will never allow two different values to be decided, even if the ballots overlap, messages are delayed, or a minority of acceptors fail.

-When multiple proposers make a proposal at the same time, it is common for neither proposal to win.
+When multiple proposers make a ballot at the same time, it is easy for neither ballot to be accepted.
 Both proposers then re-propose, and hopefully one wins, but the deadlock can continue indefinitely if the timing works out just right.
 In a bad -- but not uncommon -- case, it can take dozens of round-trips to reach consensus.